JonPSmith/EfCore.TestSupport/README.md

 [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/index)
 for database access.
 The techniques are explained in chapter 15 of the book [Entity Framework in Action](http://bit.ly/2m8KRAZ).
-This readme defines the various groups and the signitures of the methods.
+This readme defines the various groups and the signatures of the methods.

 The various groups of tools are